 - Combined industry and academic supervision

-This will provide a network of peer support on their journey to becoming professors.
+This will provide a network of peer support for candidates on their journey to becoming professors.

 Who are the mentees of this program?

-Recipients of the IBET Momentum Fellowship i.e., IBET Fellows will be the mentees of the Mentorship Program.
+Recipients of the IBET Momentum Fellowship, i.e., IBET fellows, will be the mentees of the IBET Mentorship Program.

 Who are the mentors of this program?

-Mentors are typically PhD holders working in academia, industry, and government institutions.
-However, there are no definite conditions, anyone from STEM fields is encouraged to apply to mentor our IBET Fellows.
+Mentors are typically PhD holders working in academia, industry, and government institutions; however, there are no definite conditions.
+Anyone working within STEM fields is encouraged to apply for a mentorship position.
 You can apply to be a mentor here, and you will be added to our diverse pool of mentors from across North America.